Emerging and future technologies for visualisation

 Applications accepted all year round

-Applications are invited for a fully-funded 3 year PhD to commence October 2019 or February 2020.
+Applications are invited for a self-funded 3 year PhD to commence in October 2020 or February 2021.

 The PhD will be based in the School of Creative Technologies, and will be supervised by Dr Mel Krokos.